 Yati Andriyani is a human rights lawyer with the Commission for the Disappeared and Victims of Violence (KontraS) and a council member of the Asian Federation Against Involuntary Disappearances (AFAD).

-Iqra Anugrah is a PhD candidate in political science and Southeast Asian studies at Northern Illinois University and a visiting research fellow at the Jakarta-based Institute for Economic and Social Research, Education, and Information (LP3ES).
-He is also an editor for IndoPROGRESS, an online journal connecting progressive scholars and activists in Indonesia.
-His work has been published in the Journal of Current Southeast Asian Affairs, Indonesia (Cornell University Press), and New Asia Books/IIAS Newsletter.
+Dr Iqra Anugrah is a research fellow at the Institute for Economic and Social Research, Education, and Information (LP3ES) in Jakarta.
+He is also a contributing editor for Indoprogress, an online platform connecting progressive scholars and activists in Indonesia.
+He currently serves as an Indonesia-based correspondent fellow for New Mandala.

 Dewi Fortuna Anwar is a leading analyst on Indonesia’s foreign policy and democratisation, as well as on ASEAN and regional political and security issues.
 She currently serves as deputy for government policy support in the Secretariat of the Vice President and research professor at the Centre for Politics, Indonesian Institute of Sciences (P2P-LIPI).
 She has held numerous senior positions, including assistant minister/state secretary for foreign affairs and deputy secretary for political affairs during President BJ Habibie’s administration.